CONSENSUS IS NOT SCIENCE, whether we’re talking about climate or sexual identity. As often as not, it’s simply greed and stupidity grossly magnified.

-Armed with this data, I responded to the physician, telling him that, while the ACP was definitely smaller and way more conservative than the AAP, it is a real organization and it’s statement is not a hoax, because it relies on real data.
+Armed with this data, I responded to the physician, telling him that, while the ACP was definitely smaller and way more conservative than the AAP, it is a real organization and it’s statement is not a hoax because it relies on real data.
 I thought that this would be the end of it.

 The physician was not done with me, though.
 His next challenge was that the studies linked in the ACP were out-of-date and therefore unreliable.

 In response to my request, the physician told me that he was not going to do my research for me.
 If I thought I was an expert, I could figure it all out myself.
 And that’s where our correspondence ended.
-To me, his abrupt refusal to engage — especially because his professional expertise made more likely that he could find relevant information — looked more like an undignified retreat than a principled withdrawal.
+To me, his abrupt refusal to engage — especially given that his professional expertise made it more likely that he could find relevant information — looked more like an undignified retreat than a principled withdrawal.
 However, because he had thrown down the gauntlet, I decided to do what research I could.

 I started with the AAP’s section on LGBT children.
 That section (which rejoices under the ungainly acronym “SOLGBTHW”) “is a group of pediatricians and other health care providers interested in LGBT health and wellness.”
 Since the page purports to have information for both parents and practitioners, I figured that all of the recent research — you know, the research rebutting the facts asserted in the ACP statement –would be located here.

 I accept the first — homophobia — as something that can indeed damage a child’s mental well-being.
 Bullying is not nice, and I say that as a child who was fairly relentlessly bullied because I was small, ugly, bat-blind, and a bookworm.
 I leave it to you, my dear readers, to determine how badly that damaged my mental health.
-As an aside, the article does not compare the bullying visited upon LGBT kids to the rates of bullying visited upon kids who do not identify as LGBT, although I wasn’t looking hard and may have missed it.
+As an aside, the article does not compare the rates of bullying visited upon LGBT kids to the rates of bullying visited upon kids who do not identify as LGBT, although I wasn’t looking hard for that data and may have missed it.

 Most of the AAP’s Policy Statement focuses on LGBT kids as a solid, undifferentiated mass.
-What it says specifically regarding transgenderism boils down to a few indisputable facts.
-Transgender children are bullied more than even the LGB kids with which they’re bundled.
+What it says specifically regarding transgenderism boils down to a few indisputable facts: Transgender children are bullied more than even the LGB kids with whom they’re bundled.
 They also have more mental health issues, suicide, substance abuse, homelessness, prostitution, STDs, hepatitis (from needle sharing), etc. The policy statement assumes that the first fact (bullying) causes the second (self-harming behaviors), although it does not address the distinction between correlation and causation.
 The only clear thing that emerges (and with which I cannot disagree) is that a loving family helps offset the disaster that can be a transgender child’s life.